broadinstitute/warp/website/docs/documentation/Pipelines/Optimus_Pipeline/Loom_schema.md

 | `input_id_metadata_field` | string describing the HCA metadata field used for input_id: `sequencing_process.provenance.document_id` |
 | `input_name_metadata_field` | string describing the HCA metadata field used for input_name: `sequencing_input.biomaterial_core.biomaterial_id` |

-The `input_id` is a comma-separated string containing the IDs for the library prep from which a cell came and can be mapped back to the unique cell barcodes that are listed in the Loom `cell_names` column attribute.
+To create the HCA project matrices, Loom outputs from individual 10x library preparations, each with their own `input_id`, are combined into a single Loom file.

+Cell barcodes, listed in the `CellID` and the `cell_names` columns, might require a unique ID for downstream processing.
+To ensure unique IDs, a numerical suffix is added to all the barcodes belonging to an individual library prep (i.e. the sample belonging to a given `input_id`).

+To map cell barcodes back to the individual library prep, you can use the project matrix `input_id` column, which lists the input to which the barcode belongs.

+Alternatively, you can map cell barcodes using the global attribute `input_id`, which lists all input IDs as a comma-separated string.

-Each barcode in the `cell_names` attribute has a numerical suffix (i.e. "-0", "-1", etc.); this suffix is an index (starting at 0) for the input IDs.
-For example, barcodes with "-0" comprise the first ID listed in the `input_id` string, whereas barcodes with a "-1" comprise the second ID listed in the `input_id` string.
+If using the `input_id` global attribute, barcode suffixes serve as an index for the `input_id` string.
+For example, barcodes with "-0" suffix comprise the first ID listed in the `input_id` string, whereas barcodes with a "-1" comprise the second ID listed.

-The `input_id` may additionally be used to map the data back to the DCP metadata manifest, a TSV file containing all of a project's metadata, including donor and disease state information.
+The `input_id` may be used to map the data back to the DCP metadata manifest, a TSV file containing all of a project's metadata, including donor and disease state information.

 Read more about the metadata manifest in the DCP [Exploring Projects guide](https://data.humancellatlas.org/guides).